ijlal321/Cyber-Security-Projects/Microsoft Sentinel SIEM - Part 2 -  Threat Hunting, Detection & Remediation/Readme.md

 ![image](https://github.com/ijlal321/Cyber-Security-Projects/assets/103317626/435a7e47-fb0b-4987-8a68-5b6f2e7f7adf)

-Sure, I'll create documentation based on the information you provided in your rough notes regarding cybersecurity incident investigation in a SIEM.

-## 7. Demo: How to Investigate Cybersecurity Incidents in SIEM
+## 7. How to Investigate Cybersecurity Incidents in SIEM

 This section outlines the steps to investigate cybersecurity incidents within a SIEM (Security Information and Event Management) system.
 Effective investigation is crucial for understanding the nature of incidents and identifying potential threats.